IBM/ubiquity-docker-plugin/README.md

 ```

 ## Plugin usage examples
-Examples of how to use Ubiquity Docker volumes (e.g : create\delete\start\stop) details on each dedicated [Available Storage Systems](supportedStorage.md).
+Examples of how to manage Ubiquiy Docker volumes, such as volume create\remove\list and start\stop stateful containers, details in [Available Storage Systems](supportedStorage.md).

 ## Troubleshooting
 ### Communication Error